Medieval Times Dinner & Tournament Dallas Tickets, Dallas, TX

 Yes, the show uses stroboscopic effects.What do they serve at Medieval Times Dallas?

-Guests feast on garlic bread, tomato bisque soup, roasted chicken, sweet buttered corn, herb-basted potatoes, dessert of the Castle, coffee and two rounds of select non-alcoholic beverages.
-Adult guests can enjoy alcoholic refreshments from the full-service bar.
+Medieval Times Dallas menu includes garlic bread, tomato bisque soup, roasted chicken, sweet buttered corn, herb-basted potatoes, dessert of the Castle, coffee and two rounds of select non-alcoholic beverages.
+Adults can enjoy alcoholic refreshments from the full-service bar.
 Vegetarian and gluten-free meals are available upon request, simply let your server know when you are seated.
-Based on supply, an item from our feast may occasionally be substituted for a different item.Do they offer options for vegetarians or vegans?
+Based on supply, an item from the feast may occasionally be substituted for a different item.Do they offer options for vegetarians or vegans?

 Yes.
 The vegan meal includes a generous serving of hummus with carrot and celery sticks, a main course featuring three-bean stew with fire-roasted tomato and brown rice, and a choice of fresh fruit or Italian ice for dessert.
 The vegetarian option includes all of these vegan dishes along with a side of warm pita bread.
 If you require a vegetarian or vegan meal, please let your server know when you are seated.
 (Menu options subject to change.)Do they have gluten-free options?